-If you are looking for something a bit on the unusual side, here’s the perfect option.
-As the 1st floor of the station is covered in places to buy sweets, you’ll come across these colorful gummy candies there too!
+If you are looking for something a bit on the unusual side, here’s the perfect thing for you!
+As the 1st floor of the station is filled with places to buy sweets and treats, you’ll come across these colorful gummy candies there too!

-This gift is great because it’s two delicious Japanese sweets in one package!
-Yokan is generally a long, rectanuglar brick made from red beanpaste.
-This time it has a sweet potato flavor!
-Not only that, you can get the adorable, multicolored balls of beanpaste that are reminiscent of everlasting gobstoppers in appearance but much more subtle in taste!
+This product is alittle unique as it has a yummy sweet potato flavor!
+Not only that, but you can also get the adorable, multicolored balls of beanpaste that are reminiscent of everlasting gobstoppers in appearance but much more subtle in taste!
 Sadly, they don’t last forever though!